-In recent months, two of my Synergy members lost a family member, and another has been in the hospital on and off.
-The brother of one of my colleagues’ died.
+Over the past year, two of my Synergy members lost a family member, and another member has been in the hospital on and off.
+The brother of one of my colleagues died.
 Another colleague had a house fire and lost his condo.

 By no means is this a complete list.
 I’m sharing about a dozen ideas from how I’ve dealt with situations like this.
 I’d love to hear other ideas from you.
 (And if you are the one who suffered the loss, what did you need most from your business colleagues?)

-- Visit the patient.
+Visit the patient.
 If your client or colleague is in the hospital, decide if your relationship is personal enough that a visit is appropriate.
 Ask family members if the person is well enough to have outside visitors.
 Sometimes doctors will limit the patient’s visitation time.
 If your area is hard-hit by COVID-19, you might not be allowed to visit the hospital at all.

-- Get in touch.
+Get in touch.
 Decide if/when a phone call is appropriate.
 Depending on the depths of your relationship, having a quick phone call might be appropriate.
 However, when someone suffers a tragedy, they’re often deeply focused on dealing with their daily lives and don’t have time for outside conversations.
 You might want to offer a conversation, and ask them if they feel up to it.
 Or wait a week or two, then reach out.

-- Be flexible in your business arrangements.
-Even if you’re under contract with them, life has a way of changing things.
+Be flexible in your business arrangements.
+Even if you’re under contract with a customer or colleague, life has a way of changing things.
 Decide how strongly you want to enforce contracts.
 On one hand, you can empathize with their situation; on the other hand, it may affect your bottom line or a big project you’re working on.
-You may need to postpone working with them, or renegotiate your contract.
+You may need to postpone working with them or renegotiate your contract.

 Each business relationship you have, you’re having it with another human being who has a whole life outside of your work relationship.
 I have come to care very deeply about my clients and colleagues, and when they suffer, I feel it and I want to reach out to them in some way.
 I’m sure you do, too.